 AACN presents the annual CNL Visionary Award to recognize a leader in advancing the CNL role.
 AACN and the Commission of Nurse Certification (CNC) presents the Vanguard Award annually to recognize a certified CNL for innovative and outstanding professional performance and advocacy of the CNL role.
 In addition, these awards promote the contributions of the CNL in transforming healthcare.
 See 2012 Award Winners.

 The End-of-Life Nursing Education Consortium (ELNEC) Project Team presents annual awards to faculty who have completed an ELNEC training course and have implemented and disseminated the curriculum to students and fellow faculty in an exceptional manner.
 Awards are also given to Oncology and Pediatric ELNEC-trained faculty.
-See Past Award Winners
+See past award winners.

 The purpose of the AACN Novice Faculty Teaching Awards is to recognize excellence and innovation in the teaching of nursing by novice faculty at AACN member schools.
 Two awards will be presented each year, with one award presented in each of the following categories below.
-See current and past award winners.
+See past award winners.